By Dr. Chris Winter

 I am a neurologist and I have treated sleep patients exclusively for over twelve years and I started doing sleep research nearly 25 years ago.
 I’ve seen the issues patients deal with and the complete lack of accessible information available to them firsthand.
 For this reason, I started writing The Sleep Solution: Why Your Sleep Is Broken and How To Fix It as a tool for my patients to empower themselves to help understand and fix their own sleep issues.
 I wanted the book to use real research and examples from my practice and still be fun to read.
 I wanted readers to understand what products helped with sleep and when they were appropriate to use.
 Can putting a ChiliPad on your bed help with your issues regarding shift work or quiet a snoring spouse?
 No, but it can really help some individuals sleep more comfortably if they are temperature sensitive, if they sweat at night, if they have hot flashes or if their partner insists on a warmer environment than they would prefer.

 I work with a variety of professional sports organizations to help them with their sleep.
 My comment to them is always this, “Your athletes need to understand their own sleep before they can fix any problems.”
 Your sleep is no different.
-I hopethis book is a constant companion for you as you work towards achieving amazing sleep.
+I wrote The Sleep Solution to be a constant companion for anyone looking to achieve amazing sleep.